 In addition to the Sphinx, there are perhaps a dozen five-foot high molasses-based sculptures of young boy laborers, many carrying wide baskets which hold sugar in its various states.

 The boy sculptures range in hue from deep brown and nearly black to crystalline amber.
-Thin puddles of dark molasses expands across the floor from the bases of these figures as they have started to slowly melt.
+Thin puddles of dark molasses expand across the floor from the bases of these figures as they have started to slowly melt.

 The Huffington Post has an excellent article on the Sugar Sphinx, including an interview with Kara Walker, which reveals a lot of the theoretical groundwork for the project and will give you some perspective that may be useful to consider when viewing the exhibit, because it’s a pretty heavy deal.